FloGom/Troubadour/README.md

 The program is written in C and launch on startup.
 See [doc/build.md](doc/build.md) for further details.

+#### Other languages
+You can find in the directory *frontPanelProg* the Arduino and python version of the code.
+I maked the Arduino version to test my comprehension of the front panel.
+The python version is a first attempt to control the front panel with the Raspberry Pi but python is too slow.

 ### Reverse engineering the front panel
 See [doc/frontPanel_hack.md](doc/frontPanel_hack.md).